T.J. Dillashaw: Return from suspension

 After the two-year hiatus due to his USADA suspension, Dillashaw was scheduled to face Cory Sandhagen on May 8, 2021, at UFC on ESPN 24.
 However, Dillashaw announced on April 27 that he had to pull out of the fight due to a cut he received from a headbutt in training.
 The pair was rescheduled and served as the main headliner for UFC on ESPN: Sandhagen vs. Dillashaw on July 24, 2021.
 Dillashaw won the fight via split decision.
 The decision was seen as somewhat controversial, with many fans, fighters, and media members expressing their belief that Sandhagen won the bout.
 17 of 23 media outlets scored the bout as a victory for Sandhagen.
 During the fight, Dillashaw suffered a knee injury which kept him out of action over the next year.

 Dillashaw faced Aljamain Sterling for the UFC Bantamweight Championship on October 22, 2022, at UFC 280, attempting to become UFC champion for a record-tying third time.
 Dillashaw, who was hampered by a dislocated shoulder from early on in the bout, lost the fight via technical knockout in round two.
 In his post-fight speech, Dillashaw admitted that he had come into the fight with an ongoing shoulder problem, saying "I probably dislocated it 20 times in training camp."

 On December 5, 2022, Dillashaw was removed from the UFC roster after deciding to retire from MMA.

 Personal life

 Dillashaw married Rebecca, in June 2014.
 In October 2015, Dillashaw left Team Alpha Male and moved his camp to Denver, Colorado, to train with his head coach, former UFC fighter Duane Ludwig.
-It was later confirmed that Dillashaw had left Team Alpha Male as a result of a number of disagreements, including use of PEDs and accusations of injuring teammates on a number of occasions in training.
+It was later confirmed that Dillashaw had left Team Alpha Male as a result of a number of disagreements, and accusations of injuring teammates on a number of occasions in training.
 Accusations included forcing promising Ultimate Fighter winner, Chris Holdsworth (6-0), to retire at the age of 27 due to concussions sustained from Dillashaw using illegal knees on a downed opponent during practice.